r0bert-t/personal-voice-rag/README.md

 > Please note that in order to use ElevenLabs APIs you have to generate a valid API key on [ElevenLabs Platform](https://elevenlabs.io/api) and set the proper endpoints access

 ### RAG chain pipeline
-It is worth to outline a few important steps in processing RAG chain queries
+It is worth to outline a few important steps in processing RAG chain and user queries
-1. Converts a vector store into a retriever object (LangChain retriever interface) using **as_retriever** function.
+1. Convert a vector store into a retriever object (LangChain retriever interface) using **as_retriever** function.
 In the code we limit the search to return only the top 3 (default is 4) most relevant document chunks for any given query.
 2. Build a structured multi-role chat prompt using a LangChain core method **ChatPromptTemplate.from_messages**.
 It was used following system prompt that instructs the model what to do
 ```